Transcend Psychological

 The terms counsellor, therapist, and psychotherapist are not protected titles, meaning that anyone can claim to provide these services without adequate training or authorization of a regulating body.
 Regulation provided by the College of Alberta Psychologists or the Canadian Counselling and Psychotherapy Association is essential for the protection of the public.
 While they can’t promise the quality of each practitioner, they do present an important gateway that guarantees a minimum of training and ability.

 That depends on what service you are getting.
-For individual therapy, the Psychological Association of Alberta has a recommended rate of $220/session.
-Transcend's fees are in accordance with this, though individual therapists within Transcend may vary slightly.
+For individual therapy, the Psychological Association of Alberta has a recommended rate of $235/session.
+Transcend’s fees are in accordance with this, though individual therapists within Transcend may vary slightly.
 Please contact your individual therapist for more information.

 Psychological services are not covered through Alberta Health Care Benefit, however, they are often reclaimable through private insurance or employee health benefits.